OlivierLD/AstroComputer/Micronaut/README.md

 > RUN apt-get install -y openjdk-11-jdk
 > ```

-To reach a Micronaut server running a Raspberry Pi, try
+To reach a Micronaut server running a machine, try
 ```
 curl -X GET http://192.168.42.42:8080/astro/data \
        -H "year: 2020" \
        -H "month: 3" \
        -H "day: 6" | jq
 ```
-where `192.168.42.42` is the IP address of the Raspberry Pi.
+where `192.168.42.42` is the IP address of the machine.

 ---